 - Write a short description of a diagram (Academic only)

 - Write a short informal letter (General Training only)

 - Speak about a personal topic for 1-2 minutes

 - State opinions on a variety of discussion topics

-If you’ll be teaching the students on a regular basis, you’ll probably want to recommend a coursebook.
-The advantages of coursebooks are obvious: they provide authentic test practice, remove much of the burden of lesson-planning, and give students something to do outside class.
+If you’ll be teaching the students on a regular basis, you’ll probably want to recommend a textbook.
+The advantages of textbooks are obvious: they provide authentic test practice, remove much of the burden of lesson-planning, and give students something to do outside class.
+Also, from a beginner teacher perspective, you can pick up vital tips on how to teach IELTS by leading your students through a well-designed textbook.
 See our Top 5 IELTS Textbooks for Classroom Use for some recommendations.

 These five steps are only intended to get you started, especially if thrust at short notice into an IELTS teaching situation.
 To learn how to teach IELTS well, start from the official IELTS website and try to build a store of good methods and test tips from textbooks and other sources.
 The Teacher Tips category on this website also gives advice on classroom methodology suited to each of the four modules.

 IELTS is a fast-growing test in many parts of the world, so you should seriously consider adding it to your repertoire if teaching English is going to be your main occupation for the foreseeable future.
 For advice on the long-term prospects of becoming an IELTS teacher, see Teaching IELTS for a Living: The Complete Guide.